miransar/iOS-Resources/README.md

 Projects in Swift will be marked with :large_orange_diamond:, Swift Extensions will be marked with 🔶[e] and ⌚ for Apple Watch projects.
 Feel free to add your project.

 # How to Use
-Awesome-iOS is an amazing list for people who need a certain feature on their app, so the best ways to use are:
+An amazing listof resources for iOS Developers who need a certain feature on their app, so the best ways to use are:
-- Ask for help on our [Twitter](https://twitter.com/awesome_ios) or [Gitter Channel](https://gitter.im/vsouza/awesome-ios)
 - Simply press <kbd>command</kbd> + <kbd>F</kbd> to search for a keyword
 - Go through our *Content Menu*